A novel approach to reducing information leakage for quantum key distribution: Information leakage analysis for two typical QKD protocols

-We believe that our approach can be applied to all QKD protocols whose transmitted signals can be written as a mixed state of Fock states $\rho = \sum {{p_n}\left| n \right\rangle } \left\langle n \right|$, and the secure keys originate from the single-photon part of the signals.
-However, for some modified TF-type protocols, such as no phase postselection protocol \cite{41_cui2019twin}, phase-matching protocol \cite{42_ma2018phase}, etc., our new approach can not be directly applied.
-Additional analysis and proofs based on our main idea may be required.
+We can see from Eq. (\ref{eq:1}) that the critical parameter is $\Delta _{M}^{\inf }$.
+For this reason, we deduce the methods of calculating $\Delta _{M}^{\inf}$ for two typical DV-QKD protocols based on the GLLP theory, that is, decoy-BB84 and SNS-TF protocols.
+Note that for some modified TF-type protocols, such as no-phase-postselection protocol \cite{27_cui2019twin}, phase-matching protocol \cite{28_ma2018phase}, etc., our new approach cannot be directly applied, as the signals can not be directly classified based on the number of photons in these protocols.
+For these protocols, additional analysis and proofs based on our main idea may be required.

-Though our approach can significantly improve the SKR at any distance, Eq. (\ref{eq:14}) needs further modification when our formula is expanded to the finite-size regime.
-Since the reconciliation leakage in our new approach is also affected by finite-size effects, a large input size may be needed when using our approach.
-In addition, a better bound of $\Delta _{multi}^{\min }$ may be achieved by other derivations, which contributes to improving SKR.